 Make the most of your trip with this comprehensive Mexico City travel guide.
 We’ve covered all the bases, including money-saving tips, the best hostels to stay in Mexico City, and a killer 3-day itinerary that will show you the best the city has to offer.
 Ready to rock?
 Vamos, amigos!

-For a modern capital city, CDMX is a very affordable place to travel.
+If you’re backpacking through Mexico, the chances of ending up in Mexico city are pretty high.
+Luckily, for a modern capital city, Mexico City is a very affordable place to travel.
 You can find cheap hostels, public transportation costs next to nothing, and you can stuff your face with the best tacos you’ve ever had for pennies on the dollar.

 If you’re backpacking Mexico City on a budget, you can definitely get by on $30-40 a day.
 With this daily budget, you’ll be staying in a dorm, relying on public transport, eating street food, and taking advantage of the many free activities in the city.